wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/proxy-url-support.md

 metadata:
   robots: index
 ---
-## Overview

-VWO's JavaScript SDK now supports custom proxy URLs, allowing you to route all network requests through your own proxy server.
-This powerful feature is particularly useful for bypassing ad-blockers and ensuring reliable delivery of feature flags and experimentation data.
+The VWO JavaScript SDK now includes support for **custom proxy URLs**, enabling you to route all SDK network traffic through your own proxy server.
+This feature provides enhanced control over request routing, offering significant benefits in environments where direct network access to VWO endpoints may be restricted or blocked.

-## What is the Issue that may occur

-Many ad blockers prevent requests to certain URLs associated with ads or tracking services.
-If a user has an ad blocker enabled and the default dev.visualwebsiteoptimizer.com URL is blocked, the JavaScript SDK may fail to load resources or send data as expected.
-This can cause functionality issues in your application, including:

-* Feature flags not loading - Users may not receive the correct feature states
+### Why Use a Custom Proxy URL?

+In modern web environments, many users utilize browser-based **ad-blockers** and privacy tools that restrict access to known ad-serving or tracking domains.
+Since the VWO JavaScript SDK communicates with VWO services via the default domain (`dev.visualwebsiteoptimizer.com`), requests to this endpoint may be **intercepted or blocked**.

+When this occurs, it can lead to partial or complete SDK failure, resulting in:

+* **Feature flag loading failures** – Targeted feature variations may not be served correctly to end users.
-* Experiments not tracking - A/B test data collection may be interrupted
+* Experiment tracking disruptions – Data collection for A/B tests and multivariate experiments may be incomplete or missing.
-* Settings fetch failures - SDK initialization may fail completely
+* **Settings fetch issues** – SDK initialization can fail if configuration settings cannot be retrieved.
-* Inconsistent user experience - Different users may see different behaviors based on their ad blocker settings

-## How the Logic Functions

-**Request Flow**

-1. **SDK→ Proxy:** The SDK sends requests to your proxy server (specified in proxyUrl)
-2. **Proxy → VWO:** Your server forwards the request to VWO's servers
-3. **VWO → Proxy:** VWO processes the request and returns a response
-4. **Proxy → SDK:** Your server forwards VWO's response back to the SDK
+* **Inconsistent user experience** – Variability in ad blocker configurations can cause different users to experience different application behavior, leading to reliability concerns.

+To address these issues, VWO provides the ability to configure a **proxy URL**, allowing organizations to **self-host a relay** for SDK traffic.
+This enables better control over network access, enhanced observability, and improved compatibility with restrictive user environments.

 <br />

+## How It Works: Request Routing Logic

+The request flow when using a custom proxy is as follows:

+1. **SDK → Proxy Server**\
+   The VWO SDK sends all API and data collection requests to the proxy server, using the `proxyUrl` specified during SDK initialization.
+2. **Proxy Server → VWO Backend**\
+   Your proxy server receives the SDK request and forwards it to the appropriate VWO endpoint.
+3. **VWO Backend → Proxy Server**\
+   VWO processes the incoming request, generates a response (e.g., flag configuration, experiment data), and sends it back to your proxy.
+4. **Proxy Server → SDK**\
+   Your proxy server relays the response from VWO back to the SDK, completing the round trip.

 <br />